serverless/event-gateway-getting-started/README.md

-## Getting Started with the Event Gateway
+# Event Gateway REST API

-This example shows a simple way to deploy a service to the Event Gateway.
-It uses the hosted version provided by Serverless, Inc. -- [sign up here](https://dashboard.serverless.com)!
+This example shows a simple way to deploy a REST API via the Event Gateway and AWS Lambda.
+It uses the hosted version provided by Serverless, Inc. -- [Sign up here](https://dashboard.serverless.com)!

 This service will deploy three functions: